 It actually looks to be a flamenco style, which is exactly what I feel like dancing when I wear it.

-In spite of the fact that I can vouch for Serafina being one of the finest restaurants in Seattle – consistently perfect multi-regional Italian food – the clientele is always dressed casually.
-Sometimes I will go ahead and dress up formally just because I feel like it, but on this evening, I went with the flow – when in Rome…I mean, Seattle!
+In spite of the fact that I can vouch for Serafina being one of the finest restaurants in Seattle, the clientele is always dressed casually.
+Sometimes I will go ahead and dress up formally just because I feel like it.
+But on this evening, I went with the flow – when in Rome…I mean, Seattle!

 Overall, I felt comfortable in terms of temperature and in wearing something boho-casual (with a dash of drama) for this lovely dinner date.

 The only thing I won’t show you is my handbag.
 Now for that, the fashion police might make an exception and haul me off!
-(Currently shopping for something boho.)
+(Currently looking for something boho.)